Racing & Performance Tips

 Wristpin Buttons

-need is to subtract the length of the wristpin from the bore size.
-Subtract
+to subtract the length of the wristpin from the bore size.
+Subtract .020 from this

 Crankshaft

-the thrust bearing which is susceptible to failure with a needle bearing.
+thrust bearing which is susceptible to failure with a needle bearing.
+Crank will

-Crank will have to be disassembled.
-At this time it is a good idea to also
+have to be disassembled.
+At this time it is a good idea to also have your crank

 Airbox

-bike it is essential that you install an air box.
-The air is streamlined
+is essential that you install an air box.
+The air is streamlined around your fairing

 Street Tires

-For you street racing fans here’s a hot tip for the stickiest
+For you street racing fans here?s a hot tip for the stickiest tire that?s

 Intake Manifolds